Sakib37/DevOps/security_services/vault-k8s/README.md

     ```kubectl apply -f 03-service.yaml```

-    Before creating the vault StatefulSet, make sure that the vault endpoint is already resolvable
+    Before creating the vault StatefulSet, make sure that the vault endpoint is already resolvable.
+The default time
+    in route53 for a new domain to be resolvable is 300s.
+So, it will require some patience for the domain to be resolvable.

     ```nslookup $YOUR_VAULT_ENDPOINT```